 Time frame: Within 24 weeks post treatment initiation

-Incidence of invasive fungal infections, mycobacterial infections or Pneumocystis jirovecii infection within 52 weeks after starting treatment
+Proportion of subjects with invasive fungal infections, mycobacterial infections or Pneumocystis jirovecii infection within 52 weeks after starting treatment

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.